GUI Software

 McSEE (Monte Carlo Simulation Code for External Exposure)

 McSEE (Monte Carlo Simulation code for External Exposure) is a user-friendly software developed for external dose assessment using mesh-type computational phantoms.
 Integrating a GUI module with a Geant4-based Monte Carlo engine, McSEE enables seamless configuration and simulation within a single platform, without requiring separate Monte Carlo tools.
 Unlike conventional Monte Carlo codes that require specialized scripting knowledge, McSEE offers an intuitive interface to streamline the dose assessment workflow.
 Users can define exposure scenarios through interactive panels for geometry, phantom, and source settings, each supporting real-time 3D visualization.
-The program supports a broad range of phantoms, including ICRP mesh-type reference models and posture- or body-size-transformed variants, with optional additions such as clothing and dosimeters.
+The program supports a broad range of phantoms, including ICRP mesh-type reference phantoms and posture- or body-size-transformed phantoms, with optional additions such as clothing and dosimeters.
 Various source configurations are supported to flexibly model diverse external exposure conditions encountered in practical settings.
 McSEE calculates key dosimetric quantities including organ doses, effective dose, skin dose distribution, and dose equivalent, presenting results in both numerical and graphical formats during runtime.
 McSEE serves as a dedicated Monte Carlo dose calculation code for external exposure, enabling reliable and scenario-specific dose assessments across a broad spectrum of radiation protection and emergency response applications.
-The software is currently under development and undergoing validation, with a beta version soon to be available for user testing.
+McSEE is currently under development and undergoing validation, with a beta version soon to be available for user testing.

 For more information, please contact kimhl0924@hanyang.ac.kr